rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 - [Should the trait be exposed under a different name?](https://github.com/rust-lang/rust/pull/121501#issuecomment-1962900148)
 	- An appealing proposition is `ShallowImmutable` to avoid collision with `llvm`'s `freeze`, while highlighting that the property is "shallow".
-- Should an explicit `PhantomNotFreeze` (`PhantomNotShallowImmut`?) be provided in the same stride as a more explicit way for maintainers to opt out of `Freeze` without resorting to `UnsafeCell<()>` which can currently provide that function, but whose design is still [under question](https://github.com/rust-lang/unsafe-code-guidelines/issues/236)

 # Future possibilities
 [future-possibilities]: #future-possibilities